omdixit-2709/CICD_MLOP/README.md

 A complete MLOps pipeline for sentiment analysis using the Sentiment140 dataset, with a FastAPI service, Docker containerization, CI/CD with GitHub Actions, and deployment to Heroku.

+## Project Report

+For a comprehensive explanation of the project, including architecture details, implementation specifics, CI/CD pipeline, challenges, and future work, please refer to our [detailed project report](PROJECT_REPORT.md).

 ## Project Structure

 ```